 It may sound obvious to say that patients expect to find physicians and other healthcare providers to be listed on healthcare directories.
 But this simply underscores how important it is to have a presence on these sites.
 People trust the information on these websites and by having your profile included, you get positive brand association as part of a collection of reputable doctors.

-By claiming or listing your profiles on these healthcare websites, you can monitor your online reputation, stay on top of patient feedback, and quickly address any negative feedback you receive.
+By claiming or listing your profiles on healthcare websites like WebMD and Vitals, you can monitor your online reputation, stay on top of patient feedback, and quickly address any negative feedback you receive.

 When Google and other search engines return results for a search, they rank the listings based on which are most likely to satisfy a searcher’s request.
 Key factors that help determine search rankings include whether a site is reputable and authoritative.
 Because healthcare directories have a lot of web traffic and satisfy searches for symptoms, treatments, hospitals, and providers, search engines consider them reputable.